Max Gawn: 2024-present: Late career and All-Australian record

-The Melbourne captain had another year of personal success in 2024.
-Despite his club not making finals for the first time since 2020, Gawn was named in the All-Australian team for the seventh time, the most by any ruckman in history as well as the most by any Demons player.
+Despite Melbourne not making finals for the first time since 2020, Gawn was named in the 2024 All-Australian team for the seventh time, the most by any ruckman in history as well as the most by any Mebourne player.

-Gawn returned to career-best form in 2025, winning his second Frank 'Checker' Hughes Medal against and collecting a personal-best 35 disposals against the following week, reaffirming himself as the competition's best ruckman.
-Gawn's longevity has begun discussions about the greatest AFL ruckmen of all time, with former ruck Simon Madden noting that Gawn "is getting on, but he’s still playing great footy".
-At the end of the 2025 season, Gawn was named in the All-Australian team for a record equalling eighth time.
+He returned to career-best form in 2025, winning his second Frank 'Checker' Hughes Medal against and collecting a personal-best 35 disposals against the following week.
+He was again named in the All-Australian team at the end of the season and won his third club best and fairest award.

+Gawn's longevity and success initiated commentary about him being the greatest AFL ruckmen of all time, with former ruck Simon Madden noting that Gawn "is getting on, but he’s still playing great footy".

+At the end of the 2026 season, Gawn was named in the All-Australian team for a record breaking ninth time and selected as All-Australian captain for the second time.
+He finished 4th in the Brownlow Medal with a career high 28 votes, surpassing Robert Flower's record for the most career Brownlow votes ever polled by a Melbourne player with 152 votes.

 Statistics

-Updated to the end of 2025.
+Updated to the end of round 22, 2026.